phetdam/pdmpmt/README.rst

    cmake -S . -B build_windows_x86_2.7_shared -A Win32 ^
        -DGSL_INSTALL_MULTI_CONFIG=1 -DBUILD_SHARED_LIBS=1 -DNO_AMPL_BINDINGS=1

-To build x64 DLLs, just replace ``-A Win32`` with ``-A x64``.
+To build x64 DLLs, just replace ``-A Win32`` with ``-A x64``, and to build static libraries instead, simply omit the ``-DBUILD_SHARED_LIBS=1``.
 Note that I have separated source and build directories, and at time of writing was using GSL 2.7.
 Then, one can build the respective Debug and Release configurations with

 .. code:: batch